 The logo is a visual representation of your business and brand.
 The logo is a graphic symbol of your brand and business.
 A professional logo allows you to build a prosperous, successful business by attracting your target clients.
 Investing in great design will separate you from competitors, create a professional visual presence, and maintain consistency across all platforms of your business.

 The logo is an essential part of brand identity, but it’s not the only component of it.
 The logo should represent your business and it doesn’t have to have dozens of other graphic elements and doesn’t have to be too literal.

 Most of the iconic logos are simple and modern, even without any illustrations or icons.
 The logo should identify the business in a way that is recognisable and memorable.
 Once the logo becomes familiar, a lot of brands simplify them by removing some of the elements.

 Some of the brands literally own colours like you’re associating red with Coca-Cola and blue and red with Pepsi, so in that case, colours are more important than the logos itself, but it required time in order for customers to associate those brand names with the colours.
 You don’t need to see the logo of McDonald’s to recognise their products packaging.

 As I’ve mentioned many times on my blog, having consistent branding is essential for your business.
 You need to consistently use the same fonts, colours, photos, patterns and other graphic elements in order to get the recognition.
-Remember to think further for your brand than just a logo.
+Remember to think further about your brand than just a logo.
 Create a system that represents you, your missions and values.

 I hope this post will clarify the differences and similarities between branding and brand identity.
 Before you design your brand identity, make sure to take the time to think about how you’d like to incorporate yourself into your brand, how you want your brand to make them feel and the experience you want to create for your customers.
 Once you have a strong foundation in your brand, you can create your brand identity either by yourself or work with a professional graphic designer.